Vijay Singh (activist)

 Vijay Singh (born 10 May 1962) is an anti-corruption activist in Muzaffarnagar District, Uttar Pradesh, India.
 He has been carrying out a dharna (non-violent protest) against illegal possession of public land by private actors since February 1996.
 His action has been recorded as the longest such protest in various books of records including the Limca Book of Records.
+He has now completed 28 years of agitation on 26 February 2024.